DNVIC/Velonabot/README.md

 Client/Server Model (clients interact with a server which has the bot instead of the client hosting the bot itself)

-Directly integrating the program with livesplit with a plugin (livesplit server causes the program to crash when you switch layouts)
+Directly integrating the program with livesplit with a component (livesplit server causes the program to crash when you switch layouts)